-The first part of Monday of a Design Sprint is dedicated to identifying all the key challenges being faced by the client through an exercise we call: Expert Interviews.
-This is where company experts (usually CEO’s, product owners, and marketing executives) answer questions about the nature of their business and the challenges they’re facing.
+The first part of Monday of a Design Sprint is dedicated to identifying all the key challenges the client is facing.
+This is done through an exercise we call Expert Interviews.
+This is where company experts (usually CEOs, product owners, and marketing executives) answer questions about the nature of their business and the challenges they’re facing.

 We put this exercise first in Design Sprint 2.0 so everyone in the group can start with a full overview of what we’re about to tackle (and it ensures we don’t spend 3+ hours rehashing these details on Day 2).

-Setting the two-year goal and noting Sprint Questions
+2. Setting the two-year goal and noting Sprint questions

 The Design Sprint mapping exercise helps teams identify all the user’s pain points along their journey and identify a target area for your sprint.